jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 3. Reducer functions process actions and update the global state
 4. Inventory is cleaned and updated based on AI responses
 5. Components re-render based on state changes
+6. Debounced inventory changes are processed to prevent duplicate additions
-6. API routes handle server-side logic, including AI interactions
+7. API routes handle server-side logic, including AI interactions
-7. Server responds with updated data
+8. Server responds with updated data
-8. Campaign state is saved after significant game events
+9. Campaign state is saved after significant game events
-9. Journal entries are added based on important story developments
+10. Journal entries are added based on important story developments
-10. AI responses are generated with context from the journal
+11. AI responses are generated with context from the journal

 ## 5. AI Integration
 - [x] Implement interface for AI model interaction with uncensored responses